zsapkagy/terraforming-the-clouds/oci/README.md

 You create RSA keys for API signing in to your Oracle Cloud Infrastructure account.

 - Generate a PEM file locally
-- Upload the PEM file to the OCI console as an API signing key
+- Upload the PEM file to the OCI console as an API signing key for the previously created user
 - Use the path of the PEM file in the `terraform.tfvars` file as the `private_key_path`

 ### Create/Update the `terraform.tfvars` file